Hot water storage tank

-A hot water storage tank (also called a hot water tank, thermal storage tank, hot water thermal storage unit, heat storage tank, hot water cylinder and geyser in South African English) is a water tank used for storing hot water for space heating or domestic use.
+A hot water storage tank (also called a hot water tank, thermal storage tank, hot water thermal storage unit, heat storage tank, hot water cylinder, and geyser) is a water tank used for storing hot water for space heating or domestic use.

 Water is a convenient heat storage medium because it has a high specific heat capacity.
 This means, compared to other substances, it can store more heat per unit of weight.
 Water is non-toxic and low cost.

 An efficiently insulated tank can retain stored heat for days, reducing fuel costs.
 Hot water tanks may have a built-in gas or oil burner system, electric immersion heaters.
 Some types use an external heat exchanger such as a central heating system, or heated water from another energy source.
 The most typical, in the domestic context, is a fossil-fuel burner, electric immersion elements, or a district heating scheme.

 Water heaters for washing, bathing, or laundry have thermostat controls to regulate the temperature, in the range of 40 to 60 C, and are connected to the domestic cold water supply.

 Where the local water supply has a high content of dissolved minerals such as limestone, heating the water causes the minerals to precipitate in the tank (scaling).
 A tank may develop leaks due to corrosion after only a few years, a problem exacerbated by dissolved oxygen in the water which accelerates corrosion of both tank and fittings.